thegiftofgabes/fantasypunk-netlify/content/quickstart/_02-cast.md

 As the Giramundo, or GM, you are a kind counterpoint to the other Players.

-Your main responsibility is to provoke dramatic situations for the PCs.
+Mostly you are expected to provide dramatic situations for the Andejos, as well as create and run new characters and plot elements.

-It’s okay to learn as you go, too.
-The core of the game is mostly in the Common and Remarkable Moves.

 ### overview
 In short, as a GM, you are expected to introduce a new scene or situation, ask the other Players *"what do you do?"*, and improve the scene or situation according to what the Players do, what their Characters do and what the Dice prompts.